Search

 POW MemorialThe POW Internment Memorial

-We enjoyed a lovely lunch at Stirling Cottage set in beautiful gardens beside the Harvey River.
+We enjoyed a lovely lunch at Stirling Cottage, set in beautiful gardens beside the Harvey River.
 The original cottage was built in the mid-19th Century by convicts for Governor Stirling, the first Governor of Western Australia.
 A modern replica was built in 1994.
-After lunch we walked around the gardens which were really beautiful with a large variety of plants, a small bridge and a gazebo.
+After lunch, we walked around the gardens which were really beautiful with a large variety of plants, a small bridge and a gazebo.

 Stirling Cottage GardensIn Stirling Cottage gardens